Dandelion

 The root stimulates the liver and bile production.

 Dandelion aids the liver and kidneys in clearing bodily wastes, and it is a go-to herb for those suffering from hormonal, chronic skin, and joint problems, including PMS, acne, eczema, arthritis, and rheumatism.
-The root contains high amounts of inulin, a key food of friendly bacteria that improves gut flora when eaten or given in capsule form.
+The root contains high levels of inulin, a key food for friendly bacteria that supports gut flora when consumed or taken in capsule form.

 Cultivation/Harvesting